 Outwell Transporter – With puncture proof rubber wheels this foldable transporter takes up little room in the car and provides easy transportation of bulky items like the tent to and from the campsite.
-It also doubles as a handy festival trolley and we line ours with a picnic blanket and decorate it for the kids to sit in when they get tired.
+It also doubles as a handy festival trolley and we lined ours with a picnic blanket and decorated it for the kids when they were little, to sit in when they get tired.

-The Tent! – I would recommend you choose the perfect one for your family and there are loads of affordable options out there.
-We have a large Olpro Cocoon 8 which looks a bit like a huge caterpillar and is easy to spot.
-It is the perfect size for a family of 6, although last year the teen moved out into his Pacman tent from Field Candy.
+The Tent – I would recommend you choose the perfect one for your family and there are loads of affordable options out there.
+We have a large Coleman Blackout tent which has headroom for taller kids and teens, plus a blackout area, which really does keep the kids asleep longer.
 Don’t forget the mallet and tent pegs!

 Sleeping Bags: It may be the height of summer, but trust me it gets very chilly at night, so a good quality, warm sleeping bag is a must!